Concurrency in C#: Step-by-Step Tutorial 2025

 How to Use Concurrency in C#

-Step 1: Start with a Non-concurrent Script
+Step 1: Start With a Non-concurrent Script

 Suppose you have the following C# script, which visits 5 web pages sequentially: